Chapter 96: Moral Reasoning

 “I think I get it, but… can you give an example?”

 “I would prefer to keep such dealings private, but I can provide an impersonal one.”
 Giovanni holds up two hands, palms up.
 “The leaders of the two renegade groups in Hoenn faced their own coordination dilemma.
-Both knew that the other was researching a mythical pokemon.
-They had a commitment to leave each other alone, but it was dependent on both sides agreeing not to seek the actual means of reviving those pokemon.
-However, once they did discover the how, both also didn’t want to leave the means lying around for anyone else to take… and didn’t fully trust the other to honor the agreement.
+Both knew that the other was researching a mythical pokemon that they believed could be revived.
+They had a commitment to leave each other alone, but it was dependent on both sides agreeing not to actually revive those pokemon.
+However, once they discovered how to, both also didn’t want to leave the means lying around for anyone else to take… and didn’t fully trust the other to honor the agreement.
 They hid how far along their research and efforts were from even their own teams, as they knew any apparent effort to secure their discoveries would be seen as defection from the ultimate agreement and invite retaliation.”